chaudhary2000sachin/test/employee-api-poc.md

 ## Objective

-This Proof of Concept demonstrates the installation, configuration, and basic usage of the Employee REST API—a Golang-based microservice that performs employee-related operations within the OT-Microservices architecture.
-The API is platform-independent and relies on ScyllaDB (mandatory) as its database and Redis (optional) for caching.
+This Proof of Concept demonstrates the installation, configuration, and basic usage of the Employee REST API—a Golang-based microservice that performs employee-related operations within the OT-Micro[...]

 ---